-- Management reviewed the \$2.2 million of capital projects and determined that there will be minimal impact on the operating budget for 2015 primarily due to \$1.7 million of various capital grants being awarded and local governmental contributions committed to the Authority at the time this budget had been adopted. - Engine and transmission rebuilds are planned reoccurring projects requiring no extra maintenance resources; all transmission rebuilds are performed by third party vendors.
+- Management reviewed the \$8.6 million of capital outlay and determined that \$5.4 million will be financed through a bond issuance.
+The impact on the operating budget for 2017 will be limited to the new debt service resulting from the new bond issuance. - Engine and transmission rebuilds are planned reoccurring projects requiring no extra maintenance resources; all transmission rebuilds are performed by third party vendors.